-My buddy Jamie Harrop found this awesome new little site that helps choose a domain name by automatically trying every possible combination of whatever words you want in the domain name.
+My buddy Jamie Harrop found this awesome new little site that helps generate domain names by automatically trying every possible combination of whatever words you want in the domain name.

 The original post comes from our HTMLHelp.com Blog.